North Ridge Country Club: Controversies

 In July 2001 the U.S. Department of Agriculture granted the country club permission to euthanize 150 Canada geese that lived on the golf courses.
 The decision was protested by animal rights activists.

 In April 2009 a Raleigh police officer employed by the country club as security was part of an investigation into how Raleigh Police Department employees are paid for off-duty jobs.

 In 2013 North Ridge Country Club was named in an investigation regarding private North Carolinian country clubs that claimed non-profit status.
 That year the club took in $9 million in total revenue.

 In December 2018 Leonid and Tatyana Teyf's $5 million mansion in North Ridge was raided by FBI agents.
 Agents seized over $1 million worth of property from the residence, including diamonds and cars.
 The Teyfs, who immigrated to the United States from Russia in 2010, had been charged with money laundering and defrauding the Russian government out of $150 million.
 Leonid Teyf was additionally charged with planning a murder-for-hire and bribing a federal agent to have his wife's lover, who was the son of their live-in housekeeper, deported back to Russia and killed.
+The Teyf's home was pulled from an auction with Platinum Luxury Auctions in August 2024.